KCDA 2025 Summer Convention Schedule at-a-Glance

 3:10 - Reading Session 2: The Music of Scott Logan - Local Composer/Director to present a wide variety of music: pop song arrangements (a cappella and accompanied), winter/Christmas, original compositions, and newly published works (Ryan Main & Endeavor Publishing).
 Check out his repertoire here!
 (Scott Logan)

-4:10 - Clinician Session (Treble Choir): Shaping a New Song, a brief survey of compositional process (Dr. Howard Helvey)
+4:10 - Clinician Session (Treble Choir): Shaping a New Song, a brief survey of compositional process: Discuss the unique parameters and details involved in creating a new composition—from early sketches and/or commission dialogue, to the final premiere and publication release.
+(Dr. Howard Helvey)

 5:10 - Reading Session 3 - Choose One: